EPDCenter/linux_epd_androidbuild/README.md

 $./install_DEVRK.sh fedora_A4 // For Fedora and Android 4.x.

+||OpenSuse

+$./install_DEVRK.sh opensuse_A5 // For OpenSuse 13.x and Android L.

+$./install_DEVRK.sh opensuse_A4 // For OpenSuse 13.x and Android 4.x.

 ||DEV

 -If you have rockchip, you can download the tools and configure your system for your gadget.